 Summer Palace - The former holiday retreat of the Qing emperors, the Summer Palace is a stunning example of Chinese garden style.
 The Summer Palace incorporates the Fengshui notion of 'Mountain' and 'Water', seen here with tranquil Kunming Lake and magnificent Longevity Hill.

 A favourite resort of the Empress Dowager Cixi, the Summer Palace is home to a stunning Marble Boat and the Long Corridor, one of the longest outdoor passageways in the world.

-Day 5: Beijing - Xian Meals: B, L, D
+Day 5: Beijing - Xian

-Transfer to the train station and take the bullet train for 5 and a half hours to Xian.
-Walk the atmospheric alleys of the Muslim Qarter, and in the evening, enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+Transfer to the train station and take the speedy bullet train to Xian, a journey of around 5.5-hours.
+In Xian, dine on scrumptious Shui Jiao dumplings followed by a performance of Tang Dynasty dancing.